langongjin/microrobot-locomotion/README.md

 pip install -r requirements.txt
 ```

-## Running Demos
-### Simulator Setup
+## Simulator Setup
 Before running any of the experiments, make sure V-REP is open (see the V-REP documentation for troubleshooting issues with installation/booting).
-Scenes are automatically loaded and can also be found in `scenes/`.
+Scenes are automatically loaded and can be found in `scenes/`.
 The default simulator settings should work fine, but check that the following settings are correct:
 * Physics engine: Bullet 2.78
 * Time step: 50 ms

-### Running Demos
+## Running Experiments
 To test the single-objective optimization for walking speed only, run:
 ```
 python normal.py